pbaronti/Parent/README.md

 During the competition a competitor will walk along a predefined path within the evaluation site.
 Along the path several markers, each with a different label, will be placed on the floor.
-The competitor is supposed to press the button shown dy `steplogger` whenever he/she walks over one of the markers.
+The competitor is supposed to press the button shown by `steplogger` whenever he/she walks over one of the markers.
 The label on the button changes with clicks and reminds the competitor which is the next marker to be encountered along the path.
 In other words the competitor will press the button with label X as soon as he/she walks over the correspondingly labeled marker X.